 Variation 2 (MURI) : I П П П П I I П П П П

-The basic pehe has the following signature : I. П П (The tab are usually easier in the basic form also)
+The basic pehe has the following signature : I. П П (The tab are usually lighter in the basic form)

 The Variation 1 (ROPU) has the following signature (start with) : П П

 The Variation 2 (MURI) has the following signature (start with) : I П П